-Trauma - Prato Masterclass Series
+Trauma Course - Prato Masterclass Series

 Immerse yourself in trauma care with our comprehensive Masterclass, covering everything from pre-hospital to in-hospital settings.
-Develop practical skills and delve into nuanced care through interactive sessions led by a diverse and experienced faculty.
+Develop practical skills and delve into nuanced care through interactive sessions led by a diverse and experienced Faculty.

-ACRRM - The course is accredited for 20 CPD hours.
+ACRRM - Accredited for 33 CPD hours.

 WHO SHOULD ATTEND?

-Monday 5 – Thursday 8 May 2025
+Monday 5 – Thursday 8 May, 2025

 Monash University Prato Centre